airtap/airtap/doc/travis-ci.md

 ### 3. create a travis.yml config file

-Similar to the `.zuul.yml` config file we created for zuul, we need to create a simple file for travis.
+Similar to the `.airtap.yml` config file we created for airtap, we need to create a simple file for travis.
 In your project directory, open `.travis.yml` with your editor

 ```yaml
 language: node_js